delath/oracle-assistant/README.md

 ```

 ## Usage
 Oracle listens for various events and messages from users.
 Upon receiving a message from a new user, it attempts to access their chat history in the Mems/ directory.
-If no chat history is found, Oracle ignores the user.
+If no chat history is found, the user is ignored.
 Finally, The message is then appended to the `Mems.json` file.

 Once the chat history is persisted, the chat message is sent to the OpenAI API for generating a response.
 Upon receiving a response, Oracle sends the generated response back to the user and persists it inside the `Mems.json` file by appending it.